 - Dun's Million Dollar Directory

 For more information on locating company information visit SIBL's Company Information Research Guide.

 What is the State of my Industry?

 An in-depth analysis of the industry in which your business operates is an essential part of marketing research.
-The following resources will help you find industry handbooks and market research reports that will assist you with questions such as: What is the size of the market for my product or service?
+The following resources will help you find industry information and market research reports that can help you with questions such as: What is the size of the market for my product or service?
 Is this market shrinking or expanding?
 What is the market share of my competitors?
 What future trends are likely to affect my industry?
-Also, be sure to research relevant trade journals and trade associations.
+Visit The Library's Small Business Central - Company/Industry Section ffor additional print industry and market resources.
+Also, be sure to review relevant trade journals and trade associations.
 Sometimes overlooked, they are indispensible sources of industry information.

 Use the following print publications and electronic databases to gain insight on the main industries in the United States: